 What are payday loans?

-A guaranteed payday loans is a loans issued with short repayment periods and very high-interest rates.
+A payday loans is a loans issued with short repayment periods and very high-interest rates.
 This loan becomes due at the borrower’s next paycheck.
 It is a method used by lenders to lend cash to workers in the United States when they are sure that the borrower’s payment will be soon.

 The interest rates of the lenders can reach a high of 400% annually, which is quite expensive.
 The majority of the borrowers do not have many options of sourcing money.
 They may also have low credit scores.